Monday 28 August 2023

 Later in the game Lazare is recovered, but Charles is showing signs of stress.
 The trick with the game is for the players to make sure that the characters that need support and friendship get it before their accumulated Hard Knocks drag everyone down.
 But you also have to succeed in the missions in order to drive the Threats deck down.

-a final successful mission sees the Peace card exposed and the team with an empty hand of cards - they survived the war and won the game.
+A final successful mission sees the Peace card exposed and the team with an empty hand of cards - they survived the war and won the game.
 It was close, though.
 There's a second deck of cards that feeds into the main deck, and if that is ever exhausted the teams' morale collapses and they lose.
 There were only two cards left in that deck; one badly failed mission at the end would have seen the team lose.

 So here's the figures again ....